 - Commitments are carefully documented to ensure timely follow-ups and make sure that nothing slips through the cracks.

 Borealis features that help teams maintain constructive relationship with stakeholder

 Engagement plans – Over the course of your project you’ll need to engage with different stakeholders, for different purposes, at different times.
 Borealis Engagement plans automatically generate actionable tasks and activities at the designated intervals.
 Simply assign these to your team and you can be sure you’re engaging appropriately with each stakeholder group according to their specific needs and concerns.

 Mobile application – The Borealis mobile app offers a convenient, efficient way to enter and manage stakeholder data, upload photos or documents, and more, so you can respond quickly and proactively – even when you’re on the road.
 Consult up-to-the-moment stakeholder data before meetings to know where a stakeholder stands on your project and facilitate meaningful discussions.
 Document interactions while the information is fresh in your memory, and enter details in the system using voice input.
 This is a great way to instill trust in the person in front of you and show them that you’re taking their concerns seriously.

-Outlook add-in – Our Outlook add-in lets users record and categorize communications and update stakeholder information in Borealis without ever leaving Outlook, which saves everyone valuable time.
+Outlook add-in – Our Outlook and Gmail add-in let users record and categorize communications and update stakeholder information in Borealis without ever leaving your email box, which saves everyone valuable time.
 It’s an easy way to make sure your records are up to date, so you always have a complete picture of the situation when meeting with stakeholders.

 SMS messaging – Communicating with stakeholders using their preferred method is key to successful engagement, but keeping track of these communications is critical.
 The SMS messaging add-on lets you send messages to individuals or even to a whole list of stakeholders, and automatically documents each communication in Borealis along with their replies.